Getting a Radiation Emitting Product to Market: Frequently Asked Questions

 Q32) As a foreign manufacturer, when do I need to identify a U.S. Agent?

 Your U.S. Agent should be identified at the time of preparing your product report.
 Please see the regulation at 21 CFR 1005.25.
 If your products are also medical devices, additional information may be found on the U.S. Agents web page.

 Q33) Are imported devices entering the U.S. under an FDA approved Investigational Device Exemption (IDE) also exempt from complying with performance standards under the Radiological Health program?

 No, they must comply with applicable radiation standards.
 An approved IDE does not affect products subject to U.S. Federal performance standards.
-Noncompliant radiation emitting electronic medical products (such as medical x-ray, medical laser, and therapy ultrasound) subject to a standard cannot be legally imported and/or distributed and used domestically under an IDE for clinical studies because the performance standards already exist for these products.
+Noncompliant radiation emitting electronic medical products (such as medical x-ray, and medical laser) subject to a standard cannot be legally imported and/or distributed and used domestically under an IDE for clinical studies because the performance standards already exist for these products.

 Medical devices that are also radiation-emitting products must comply with both medical device regulations as well as electronic product regulations.
 Electronic product regulation 21 CFR 1010.1 states the standards listed in that subchapter are prescribed pursuant to performance standards under section 534 of the Food, Drug, & Cosmetic Act.
 Therefore, although an IDE would provide exemptions from section 514 (medical device performance standards), it does not exempt manufacturers from section 534 (electronic product performance standards), which means those regulations in 21 CFR 1000 - 1050 must still be followed for radiation emitting products used in clinical studies conducted following an approved IDE.
 The product must nevertheless comply with the applicable standard(s), be certified, and a completed and accurate product report must be submitted to CDRH before the product is released to the importer and clinical investigators, as required by 21 CFR 1002.10.